klauer/epics-sumo-mirror/doc/reference-sumo-db.rst

                       the program are ignored.
 --db DB               Define the name of the DB file.
 This option value is
                       stored in the configuration file.
---savedb              Resave db if it was modified.
-This option has only a
+--dumpdb              Dump the modified db on the console, currently only for the
-                      meaning for the commands "merge","filter", "cloneversion"
+                      commands "weight", "merge", "cloneversion" and
-                      and "replaceversion".
+                      "replaceversion".
 --arch ARCH           Define the name of a targetarchitecture.
 You can specify
                       more than one target architecture.
 You can specify more than one of these by repeating this option or by joining